johnnovak/RML-Amiga/website/docs/manual/customising-your-setup.md

      your warranty the moment you start tinkering with the game configs with the direct WinUAE method.
 If you've screwed up one of your game configs, just [restore the original config](troubleshooting.md/#restoring-configs)
-     and try again---maybe by using the config tool this time.
+     and try again --- maybe by using the config tool this time.

 ## Configuration tool